umut-gul/SeleniumJava-3/README.md

 ## Update the excelPath variable in TestCase1.java to point to your Excel file path.
 Create a excel file contains fallowing table;

-   a         b
+1 a şort
-1 şort	gömlek
+1 b gömlek